-The facility is licensed by the Pennsylvania Department of Human Services and staff, who are key in helping residents become more independent, are available 24 hours a day, seven days a week.
+The facility is licensed by the Pennsylvania Department of Human Services and staff, who are key in helping residents become more independent, and are available 24 hours a day, seven days a week.
 We also work with other agencies, in the service delivery system, so our residents receive coordinated, continuous and effective services.

 Residents are treated with respect, dignity, courtesy and equality, regardless of ability and participate in developing their recovery plan and goals.
 Goals are based on each resident’s unique hopes, dreams and desires.
 Diversity is viewed as strength in our community.